Yann39/one-time-pad-encryptor/README.md

 ## General

-This is a simple GUI application to demonstrate the use of the **One-time pad** encryption technique for encrypting / decrypting data (text and files).
+This is a simple GUI application (in french) to demonstrate the use of the **One-time pad** encryption technique for encrypting / decrypting data (text and files).

 Application has been built on **November 2008** using **Netbeans IDE 6.5**.